This is a retro fashion blog with a twist of modern. I will show you how to look your best on a budget!

 The eyes say it all!

 I’m not a fan of heavy foundation so I opted for a BB Cream.
 I used Covergirl’sTinted Moisturizer in fair to light.
-I also sometimes wear concealer, chose your favorite one.
+I also sometimes wear concealer, go ahead choose your favorite one.
 I personally like e.l.f.’sCover Everything concealer.
 Don’t forget to powder your face with a big fluffy brush, I used e.l.f.’s flawless face powder in Ivory.
-Next, I used a pink blush, I chose what I had which is Mary Kay’sduo cheek color in Juicy Guava. *Tip: I like to use the neutral shade as a highlighter above my blush, under my nose, on the chin, and by the hair line.
+Next, I used a pink blush, I chose what I had which is Mary Kay’sduo cheek color in Juicy Guava. *Tip: I like to use the neutral shade as a highlighter above my blush, under my nose, on the chin, and by the hairline.

 Truly, Truly Outrageous!